camunda/camunda-docs/docs/components/zeebe/deployment-guide/getting-started/next-steps-resources.md

 The [Zeebe docs](/) (where this tutorial is located) contain resources to help you move your Zeebe project forward.

+[//]:# (Could be a better way to word the sentence above.
+Perhaps "These Zeebe docs contain resources to help move your Zeebe project forward.")

-If you have questions, you can get in touch with us via the:
+Please reach out if we can help you!
+We're here to offer support.
+If you have questions, get in touch with us via the:

 - [User forum](https://forum.camunda.io/)
 - [Public Slack channel](https://zeebe-slack-invite.herokuapp.com/)
 - [GitHub issue tracker](https://github.com/camunda-cloud/zeebe/issues)

-Please reach out if we can help you!
-We're here to offer support.

 Lastly, we do a lot of writing about project news along with an occasional deep dive into the product in the [Camunda Cloud blog](https://camunda.com/blog/).

-Thanks so much for working through this tutorial with us.
+Thank you for working through this tutorial with us.
 We're really glad you're here, and we're happy to welcome you to the Zeebe community!